aminrj/aminrj.github.io/_posts/2026-02-24-owasp-agentic-top-10-in-practice.md

 ---

-## MCP: The Protocol That Connects Agents to Everything
+## MCP: the protocol that connects agents to everything

 Most production agentic systems being built today use the **Model Context Protocol (MCP)** — an open standard that defines how AI agents connect to external tools and data sources.
 The architecture has three layers: